-The Retirement System continues to improve on best practice issues associated with Sarbanes Oxley.
-Our administrative staff prepared and placed on file, documents attesting that the Retirement System's financial statements contain no material misstatements or omissions.
+The Retirement System operates in compliance with practices adopted by the Board to help avoid conflicts of interest and to ensure ethical procedures.
+Our administrative staff annually prepare and place on file, documents attesting that the Retirement System's financial statements contain no material misstatements or omissions.
 Procedures formulated and implemented by the Board also remain in place for the reporting, investigation, and subsequent addressing of any suspected irregularities in the operation or practices of the Retirement System.
-Details on these processes are contained in the Code of Ethics posted to the Retirement System's website and compliance reporting forms designed to be used by the process are also posted on that site.
+Details on these processes are contained in the Code of Ethics posted to the Retirement System's website and compliance reporting forms designed to be used by stakeholders to report suspected irregularities are also posted on that site.